dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity.md

 [!code-csharp[](identity/sample/WebApp3/Startup.cs?name=snippet_configure&highlight=19)]

-The template generated app doesn't use [authorization](xref:security/authorization/secure-data). `app.UseAuthorization` is included to ensure it's added in the correct order should the app add authorization. `UseRouting`, `UseAuthentication`, `UseAuthorization`, and `UseEndpoints` must be called in the order shown in the preceding code.
+The template-generated app doesn't use [authorization](xref:security/authorization/secure-data). `app.UseAuthorization` is included to ensure it's added in the correct order should the app add authorization. `UseRouting`, `UseAuthentication`, `UseAuthorization`, and `UseEndpoints` must be called in the order shown in the preceding code.

 For more information on `IdentityOptions` and `Startup`, see <xref:Microsoft.AspNetCore.Identity.IdentityOptions> and [Application Startup](xref:fundamentals/startup).